HEALTH IN JORDAN

 • Rabies: recommended for certain special travelers

-• Flu: recommended for certain special travelers
+• Flu: recommended for select special travelers

-• Pneumococcal: recommended for certain special travelers.
+• Pneumococcal: recommended for select special travellers

-Pharmacies, hospitals, and health centers in Jordan
+Pharmacies, hospitals and health centers in Jordan

-Is it advisable to take out travel insurance?
+Should I take out travel insurance?

 Main health risks in Jordan

-Heat and sunstroke: the main enemies
+Heat and sunstroke: the great enemies

 Water: care for sensitive stomachs